A simple formula for the $x$-$y$ symplectic transformation in topological recursion: Simplification of the functional relation

 We have considered this example already in \ref{exgn12}.
 The graphs shown in Fig.\ref{fig:gn12} are also included in $\G^{(1)}_1$ with all edges and $\bullet$-vertices decorated by $0$ (due to the Betti number $b_1=1$), except the left upper graph (since it has Betti number $b_1=0$) which turns in $\G^{(1)}_1$ into the graphs shown in Fig.\ref{fig:gn12new}.

-Applying Definition \ref{def:graphnew} and the formula \eqref{ThmEqComb} with the weight given by Definition \ref{def:weightnew} leads for the graphs shown in Fig.\ref{fig:gn12new} to all contributions in \eqref{W121}.
+Applying Definition \ref{def:graphnew} and the formula \eqref{ThmEqComb} with the weight given by Definition \ref{def:weightnew} leads to the graphs shown in Fig.\ref{fig:gn12new}, providing all contributions in \eqref{W121}.
 The graphs with Betti number $b_1=1$ have exactly the same contribution as before.
 Consequently, we achieve the same functional relation as in \ref{exgn12} from a more transparent combinatorial point of view.